📝 Software comparison & alternatives · ⏱️ 3 min read

 Many free tools don't store your data permanently.
 With a server crash or update, everything can disappear without a backup.

-If a free tool doesn't work or you don't understand something, you're on your own.
+If a free tool breaks or you can't figure something out, you're stuck.
 No customer service, no manual, no help with technical issues.
-With a paid tool, you get support.
+Paid tools provide actual support.

 3. Limited functionality

-Free tools often do just one thing: a simple food cost calculation.
+Free tools often do just one thing: a basic food cost calculation.
 But in practice, you need more:

-A free tool usually covers only a small part of this.
+A free tool usually covers only a fraction of this.

 You use a free calculator to calculate your food cost.
 After 6 months, you want to: